 You can condition, moisten (if necessary) and wedge all or only part of a new package of BRONZclay.
 I generally find it more convenient to condition an entire package (50 to 100 grams at a time) while I'm at it and then store all the conditioned clay in a hydrating environment, as described below, until I'm ready to use some of it.
 If I'm using a 200 gram package, I break or cut it into two to four equal portions and then condition them individually, either immediately or as needed.

 Gail Lannum of Moon River Beads usually prefers to condition only 50 grams at a time.
-Mardel Rein of Cool Tools conditions 100 grams at a time.
-To condition the entire contents of a 200 g package, she suggests breaking apart the large bar into two pieces and conditioning them one at a time.
+Mardel Rein of Cool Tools conditioned 100 grams at a time.
+To condition the entire contents of a 200 g package, she suggested breaking apart the large bar into two pieces and conditioning them one at a time.

 Keeping Metal Clay Moist During Work Sessions

 While BRONZclay dries out somewhat more slowly than silver clay, all metal clay begins to lose moisture as soon as it is exposed to air and should be kept in a humid environment to prevent it from drying out or cracking as you work with it.